zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 ## Update Product Microflow {#update-microflow}

-Once the Product page is complete, you must update the related microflow.
+Once the Product page is complete, update the related microflow.

-1. Open your microflow and add a Retrieve activity after the previous Retrieve product acidity.
+1. Open your microflow and add a Retrieve activity after the previous Retrieve product activity.
 2. Retrieve a Category object from the database where `CategoryId = $ProductOverviewVE/CategoryId`.
 3. Add another Retrieve activity for the supplier.
 4. In the existing Change Product activity, add the Category and Supplier associations and set them to their corresponding objects.